-Although the World Health Organization has declared that COVID-19 no longer represents a global health emergency, the actual and perceived impact of COVID-19 and any effect on our business cannot be predicted.
+Although the World Health Organization has declared that COVID-19 no longer represents a global health emergency and the federal government has terminated the COVID-19 national emergency and public health emergency, the actual and perceived impact of COVID-19 and any effect on our business cannot be predicted.
 As a result, there can be no assurance that we will not experience additional negative impacts associated with COVID-19, which could be significant.
 The COVID-19 pandemic may negatively impact our business, financial condition and results of operations causing interruptions or delays in the Company's programs and services.